 All Roads Lead to Zuken

 My passion for electronics started at a young age.
 From making simple circuits in grade school to fixing VCRs in high school, I held various technical jobs growing up.
 At one point, I also developed closed captioning equipment and worked on engine management systems.
-Around 2008, I began working for a company developing hybrid drivetrains for heavy-duty vehicles.
+Then, around 2008, I began working for a company developing hybrid drivetrains for heavy-duty vehicles.
 One of my main tasks was documenting the outputs from engineering in Zuken’s E3.series tool suite.
 I was heavily involved in the process of implementing E3.series into their existing PLM and MCAD systems.
 I enjoyed that work, so when the opportunity to work for Zuken came around, I took it, and I haven’t looked back since!

-Helping Customers as an Application Engineer
+Helping Customers as an Applications Engineer

-As an applications engineer, everything I do centers around making sure our customers get the most out of their product investments.
+As an applications engineer, everything I do centers around making sure our customers get the most out of their product investment.
 This includes on-site or online training, supporting them by providing guidance on best practices for implementing E3.series in their work environment and solving any issues that arise.
 The most rewarding aspect of my job is helping customers find success by resolving their problems and achieving their end goals.

 Each Day is a New Adventure